rds0751/vist/PRIVACY.md

 THE BLOCKCHAIN

-Considering the inherent transparency of many blockchains, including Syscoin & Rollux, transactions that users broadcast via Pali Wallet may be publicly accessible.
+Considering the inherent transparency of many blockchains, including Syscoin & Rollux, transactions that users broadcast via Vista Wallet may be publicly accessible.
 This could include, but is not limited to, your public sending address, the receiver's public address, the transaction amount, and any other data a user chooses to include in a given transaction.
 The information stored on a blockchain might be public, unchangeable, and challenging or even impossible to remove.
 Transactions and addresses may inadvertently disclose information about the user's identity and such information could potentially be correlated now or in the future by any party who chooses to do so, including law enforcement.
 Users are encouraged to understand how privacy and transparency on the blockchain work.

 WHAT WE COLLECT

 We may collect Personal Information you choose to provide to us.
 For example, when you contact us for support through the Services, you give us your e-mail address and any other information that you choose to provide.
-Also, if you participate in a Pali Wallet offer, give-away, or promotion (“Promotion”), you provide your name, e-mail address, mailing address, and any other required information.
+Also, if you participate in a Vista Wallet offer, give-away, or promotion (“Promotion”), you provide your name, e-mail address, mailing address, and any other required information.

 USE OF INFORMATION